abaez/docker-hastebin/README.md

 desire for the service to run under.

 ```
-sudo systemctl enable docker-shout@9000
+sudo systemctl enable docker-hastebin@7777
 ```

 You don't need to declare the user, since it uses the default user of the running service.
 However, if you want to be specific, you can always change the user by replacing `%u`, on line 8 with your user, in the unit file.

-Lastly, unless you want the volume configuration auto mounted to `/etc/shout`, change the volume location to whatever desire.
+Lastly, unless you want the snippets to be temporary, you need to change the change the volume location of '/app' to whatever you desire.

 ### LICENSE
 The MIT License (MIT)